halex5000/ld-articles/Cloudflare EdgeSDK/Using the LaunchDarkly EdgeSDK with CloudFlare.md

 account_id = "<YOUR_CLOUDFLARE_ACCOUNT_ID>"
 ```

-Make note of your account ID as we'll need it to enable LaunchDarkly's Cloudflare integration.
+Make note of your account ID as we'll need it to enable the Cloudflare integration.

-Next, create a new KV names space by entering the following command, ensure you are working in your project folder:
+Next, create a new KV namespace by entering the following command.
+Ensure that you run this command from within your project folder:

 ```bash
 wrangler kv:namespace create "MY_KV"